 A review of satellite imagery of the growth area of Severnside, shows an extensive network of drainage ditches to the north of the SPA / Ramsar, in proximity to the M4 motorway.
-Furthermore, there are arable fields between Rogiet and Caldicot, one of the growth options for Severnside, in which the Bewick's swans might be foraging for leftover grains.
+Furthermore, there are arable fields adjacent to Caldicot (part of the Severnside PSSA), in which the Bewick's swans might be foraging for leftover grains.
 This presence of suitable habitat would seem to suggest that some of the fields might be land that is functionally linked to the SPA / Ramsar.
-The Strategic Growth Area of Chepstow also comprises a combination of wet grassland and arable fields, with the potential to act as supporting habitat to the SPA / Ramsar.
+The Chepstow PSSA also comprises a combination of wet grassland and arable fields, with the potential to act as supporting habitat to the SPA / Ramsar.
 However, given that the distance to the SPA / Ramsar is further, a potential for the M48 to act as a barrier and the more built-up nature of the wider area, its general suitability is considered to be slightly lower than the Severnside area.
 It is less likely that birds from the SPA's / Ramsar's intertidal zones would traverse the motorways and the River Wye to settle on fields around Chepstow.
 In other areas (e.g. Merseyside) SPA birds travel considerable distances inland to roost or feed, but that is most likely because the immediate coastal zone is heavily urbanised.
 Given that southern Monmouthshire is less built up, it is expected that the birds will fly the shortest possible distance to find suitable feeding grounds.
 However, in the absence of bird monitoring data for the arable fields in question, it remains a possibility that the birds are using greenfield sites in the Strategic Growth Area of Chepstow.
-Severn Estuary functionally linked land surveys have been commissioned and will be delivered by the end of March 2020164.
+Severn Estuary functionally linked land surveys have been commissioned and will be delivered by the end of March 2020170.
 If available, the results will be taken into account for the Deposit Plan HRA.